Kidding me What do you mean time flying by this this show is dragging like I can't remember let's see here what all right One hour to go here folks.

 You know, try telling a modern-day liberal that.

-Look at how they laugh and chuckle and oh man, how out of touch can you possibly be?
+And oh, man, how out of touch can you possibly be?

-Well, because Snurley says, why not?
+Well, because Snerdley says, why not?

-Why wouldn't modern-day liberals want that?
+Why wouldn't modern day liberals want that?

 Because you've got to realize that what was it that made America Norman Rockwell like sexism?

-They didn't realize how they were being exploited, they didn't realize how they were being subjugated.
+They didn't realize how they were being subjugated.

 That was a phony era.